robations/joomlascan/README.md

 CLI utility to find Joomla installs and get the installed version.

-There are many ways you might want to find Joomla installs so this utility takes a list of candidate paths from `stdin` and identifies the correct folders by looking for `version.php` in known locations.
+There are many ways you might want to find Joomla installations, so rather than build in a variety of search methods, this utility takes a list of candidate paths from `stdin` and identifies the correct folders by looking for `version.php` in known locations.
 For example, an easy way to find Joomla is using `locate`:

 ```
 $ locate configuration.php